canada-ca/open-source-logiciel-libre/en/directive.md

 ## 1. Effective Date

-This Directive takes effect on November 26, 2018.
+This Directive takes effect on November xx, 2019.

 With the exception of section x.x.x, this Directive applies to any software, service and solution developed or procured after the effective date.